ImpactTilingGroup/MyTestApp-Terminal/README.md

 # Welcome

-Welcome to TerminalBox, an open-source project that is an easy-to-use web-based terminal, JavaScript console, and code editor.
+Welcome to TerminalBox, an open-source project that is an easy-to-use web-based terminal and code editor.

 ## Getting Started